alanphys/Form2PDF/readme.txt

            add drawing routines and refactor
-           tweak arrows for spin and combo boxes add conditional defines for controls
+           tweak arrows for spin and combo boxes add conditional defines for controls 28/11/2022 derive TForm2PDFDoc class and add definable margins in FDOC print TabSheet caption in footer

 6) To Do
 Implement word wrapping on TMemo (seems to be OK for Windows)